avieha/Directed-Weighted-Graph/PycharmProjects/ex3/README.md

 besides thos dictinaries we have another dictionary wich store all the nodes in the graph. the reasons we used dictionaries are because:
 1) in dictionary you dont have doplicates keys, this helps to avoid 2 nodes with same key.

-2)in the dictionary you can reach every node with just O(1) thats allows us to delete nodes and edges or to add nodes and edges fastly and easily.
+2)  in the dictionary you can reach every node with just O(1) thats allows us to delete nodes and edges or to add nodes and edges fastly and easily.

 ## Algorithms
 * connected component/s- "naive algorithm"- in the naive algorithm you run a DFS over the graph starting from one node then you traspose